SECTION 1: GENERAL

-It varies based on your purchase quantity, which is why we suggest ordering at least $99 at a time (the shipping’s on us).
+It varies based on your purchase quantity and the time of year.
+We suggest that you order at least $99 at a time so that the ground shipping is on us!

 How long will it take to receive my order?

 If you elect ground shipping, 7-12 business days.
-During the summer months, we ship the wines in a refrigerated truck because we care about you and your wine and, therefore, shipping will take a little longer.
+During the summer months when Scout Safe Ship is in effect, shipping may take a little longer.

 How do you ship wine?